nus-cs2113-AY2425S1/ip/docs/README.md

 Hey there, fellow task wrangler!
 Meet **Lia**, your trusty chatbot sidekick here to help you conquer the chaos of your to-do list with a sprinkle of fun!
 Whether you're drowning in deadlines or just need a friendly reminder, Lia's got your back.
 Let’s dive into how you can make the most of your new digital friend!

+## Getting Started 🚀

+1. **Installation:**
+   - Ensure that you have Java installed on your machine. ☕️
+   - Download the JAR file from GitHub. 🐙
+   - Navigate to the project directory. 📂

+2. **Running the Chatbot:**
+   - Open a command window in the project folder. 💻
+   - Run the command: `java -jar lia.jar` (ensure the JAR file is correctly built and available). 📦

+3. **Interacting with Lia:**
+   - Once Lia is running, you can enter commands as outlined in the features section. 💬
+   - Lia will respond accordingly and keep track of your tasks. 📋

 ## 🚀 Features

 ### 1. **Say Hello! 👋**